NieChan17/myFirstAssignment/README.md

 + Supply goods for army

 And here is some file that it's my solution for all problems.
-Just run it, you don't need to add any liberies
+Just run it, you don't need to add any liberies If it had something wrong, I have so sorry about that, bc this is my first try.